WordPress security on VIP

 username will be blocked and the noticeLogins are restricted for that user.
 Please try a different user account.

-- Ability to restrict site access for specific URLs, the WordPress admin, or for an entire site.
+- Customers have the ability to restrict site access for specific URLs, the WordPress admin, or for an entire site.

 WP Cron, XML-RPC, and login endpoints